 Hocking Hills is the perfect family-friendly Ohio destination.
 The main attraction of Hocking Hills are her natural rock formations and numerous waterfalls, but all of these must be reached by hiking trails.
 Over the years, I wished that someone would rank the easiest or best trails for young children.
-So, after multiple visits with our family, I’ve come up with a list of the best hiking trails for kids at Hocking Hills.
+So, after multiple visits to Hocking Hills with our family, I’ve come up with a list of the best hiking trails for kids at Hocking Hills.

 #1 Ash Cave